-And be sure to check girlscouts.org for virtual activity ideas, coming soon!
+And be sure to check out Girl Scouts at Home for an array of virtual activity ideas!

 Engage families.
 What’s true throughout the troop year is still true now: family support goes a long way in keeping the troop running smoothly.
 Let families know they have what it takes to support Girl Scouting at home, and give them clear ways to do so.